Jeez, what’s wrong with your back?

 Many people, once they see me in obvious discomfort, try to be helpful and sympathetic by suggesting some form of treatment—meds that work for them, chiropractors, alternative medicine, a special diet.
 I appreciate your concern, but please knock that shit off.
 I’ve been dealing with this for 20 years and have heard it all.
 It can be exhausting to deal with ostensibly helpful suggestions from people who’ve just heard about what I have.
 Treatment is also highly individual: what works for one patient doesn’t work for another.

 What can I do to help, then?

 A little understanding can make my life a lot easier.
 Read “The Spoon Theory” to understand what it’s like for people with chronic illness.
 Don’t take it personally if I don’t seem sociable and lively at events (I’m also an introvert: I’m not bright and bubbly at the best of times).
 Don’t take it personally if I cancel at the last minute.
-Don’t make me bend, stand for long periods, or make me walk faster than I can manage.
+Don’t make me bend, stand for long periods, or walk faster than I can manage.
+(Note that what I can manage can vary a great deal from day to day.)
 Offer me a seat.
 Never joke about it.

 This section is for authors, publishers and publicists who want to send me review copies.
 I don’t usually ask for review copies, and I don’t object to buying my own books.
 If I’ve received a review copy and review it on my blog, I note that in my review.